fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     member __.M(?x: string?) = "BLEGH"
 ```

-But it is a lot easier to implement since it doesn't require ad-hoc, structurally-typed unions.

 #### Nullref<'T>

 Have a wrapper type for any reference type `'T` that could be null.